Gang Dong-won: 2013–present: Return to acting

-In 2020, Gang starred in the Yeon Sang-ho's horror-action-thriller Peninsula, a standalone sequel to 2016 hit Train to Busan.
-He then starred in the Hirokazu Kore-eda's film Broker where he played the role of Dong-soo–a man who was abandoned by parents, and now sells abandoned babies with his friend played by Song Kang-ho.
-The film competed for Palme d'Or at 2022 Cannes Film Festival.
+In 2020, Gang starred in Yeon Sang-ho's horror-action-thriller Peninsula, a standalone sequel to the 2016 hit Train to Busan.
+He then starred in Hirokazu Kore-eda's film Broker where he played the role of Dong-soo–a man who was abandoned by his parents, and now sells abandoned babies with his friend played by Song Kang-ho.
+The film competed for the Palme d'Or at the 2022 Cannes Film Festival.